Personalized Employee Benefits Resources | PeopleKeep

 10 HRA FAQs

-Integrated HRAs require employees to participate in an employer's group health plan to take advantage of the benefit.
+Integrated HRAs require employees to participate in an employer's traditional group health plan to take advantage of the benefit.

 2. Who owns an HRA—the employer or the employee?